richgel999/uap_resources/README.md

 https://en.wikipedia.org/wiki/Metamaterial<br>
 https://en.wikipedia.org/wiki/Metamaterial_antenna

+## NY Times

+- "Do We Believe in U.F.O.s?
+That’s the Wrong Question"

+"Numerous associates of the Pentagon program, with high security clearances and decades of involvement with official U.F.O. investigations, told us they were convinced such crashes have occurred, based on their access to classified information.
+But the retrieved materials themselves, and any data about them, are completely off-limits to anyone without clearances and a need to know."<br>
+July 28, 2020, Updated June 3, 2021<br>
+https://www.nytimes.com/2020/07/28/insider/UFO-reporting.html

 ## Other Misc.
 Resources

 _Useful/educational material.
 Not sorted/categorized yet._

-- "Do We Believe in U.F.O.s?
-That’s the Wrong Question"

-"Numerous associates of the Pentagon program, with high security clearances and decades of involvement with official U.F.O. investigations, told us they were convinced such crashes have occurred, based on their access to classified information.
-But the retrieved materials themselves, and any data about them, are completely off-limits to anyone without clearances and a need to know." https://www.nytimes.com/2020/07/28/insider/UFO-reporting.html

 - "Is UAP Dissemination actually coming?!
 EX CIA officer says yes- DNI and NASA Directors on board?": - 11/12/21<br>
 https://www.youtube.com/watch?v=8DSTpEYYBrc